dvilinsky/testermatcher/README.md

 # Running the code
 1. Clone the repository
-2. Navigate to the directory into which you cloned the repository
+2. Navigate to the directory into which you cloned the repository, then the `/src` folder
-3. Run `javac src/*.java`
+3. Run `javac *.java`
 4. Run `java TesterMatcherMain`.
 It expects four command line arguments:

     1. -b: Bug csv file